 \section{Summary}

 We present a comprehensive, multi-wavelength analysis of the Cosmic Owl, a galaxy merger at $z = 1.14$, identified in the COSMOS-CANDELS field.
-Our investigation, leveraging public archival data including VLA, ALMA, and JWST (PRIMER, COSMOS-Web, and COSMOS-3D), reveals a unique interacting system composed of twin AGN-host collisional ring galaxies with starburst merging front.
+Our investigation, leveraging public archival data including VLA, ALMA, and JWST (PRIMER, COSMOS-Web, and COSMOS-3D), reveals a unique interacting system composed of twin AGN-host collisional ring galaxies with a starburst merging front.
 The main results are summarized as follows: \begin{enumerate} \item The Cosmic Owl consists of two interacting galaxies that have formed nearly identical collisional ring structures, each with a diameter of approximately 8 kpc.
 The stellar mass of the whole system is $M_\star=(3.2\pm0.4)\times10^{11}~M_\odot$.
 The symmetry of the rings suggests a head-on collision origin between two galaxies of similar mass and structure. \item We confirm the presence of an active galactic nucleus (AGN) in each of the merging galaxies.
 This is evidenced by broad Pa$\alpha$ emission lines ($>2000~\mathrm{km\,s^{-1}}$) detected in the JWST/NIRCam grism spectra, as well as supported by X-ray ($L_{0.5-10\rm~keV}=(6.74\pm0.75)\times10^{43}\rm~erg~s^{-1}$) detection, luminous radio continuum emission ($S_\mathrm{3\,GHz}=1.66\pm0.17~\mathrm{mJy}$), and detection of high-excitation emission line [\ion{Ne}{5}]$\lambda\lambda3347,3427$.
-This showcases a galactic scale binary AGN with a projected separation of $9.62$~kpc.
+This showcases a galactic-scale binary AGN with a projected separation of $9.62$~kpc.
 The BH masses for the SE eye and NW eye are measured to be $M_\mathrm{BH,SE}=(6.7\pm2.9)\times10^{7}~M_\odot$ and $M_\mathrm{BH,NW}=(2.6\pm1.1)\times10^{7}~M_\odot$, respectively. \item A bipolar radio jet, originating from the AGN in the NW eye, extends to the beak region of the Cosmic Owl and induces additional shocks in the collision front between the two galaxies.
-This region hosts a vigorous starburst ($\rm SFR = 84\pm2~M_\odot\,yr^{-1}$), characterized by intense nebular line emission (e.g., $f_\mathrm{Pa\alpha}=(2.53\pm0.05)\times10^{-16}~\mathrm{erg\,s^{-1}\,cm^{-2}}$), a cold molecular gas reservoir ($M_\mathrm{mol}=(5.90\pm0.56)\times10^{9}~\mathrm{M_\odot}$), high star formation efficiency (SFE\,=$(1.42\pm0.14)\times10^{-9}~\mathrm{yr^{-1}}$), and a short gas depletion time scale ($\tau_\mathrm{depl}=1/\mathrm{SFE}=70.2\pm6.8$~Myr).
+This region hosts a vigorous starburst ($\rm SFR = 84\pm2~M_\odot\,yr^{-1}$), characterized by intense nebular line emission (e.g., $f_\mathrm{Pa\alpha}=(2.53\pm0.05)\times10^{-16}~\mathrm{erg\,s^{-1}\,cm^{-2}}$), and a massive cold molecular gas reservoir ($\gtrsim10^{10}~\mathrm{M_\odot}$).
 The confluence of a galaxy collision and an AGN jet at the merging front provides a compelling case for shock-induced star formation.
 These shocks appear to be compressing the interstellar medium, leading to the rapid and efficient conversion of gas into stars. \end{enumerate}